dsccommunity/SqlServerDsc/README.md

 ## Documentation

-The documentation can be found in the [SqlServeDsc Wiki](https://github.com/dsccommunity/SqlServerDsc/wiki).
+The documentation can be found in the [SqlServerDsc Wiki](https://github.com/dsccommunity/SqlServerDsc/wiki).
 The DSC resources schema files is used to automatically update the documentation on each PR merge.